Skip to Content

 7 min read

-Under the Sustainable Finance Disclosure Regulation, asset managers must provide more information on sustainability risks and impact of investment products sold in the European Union.
+Under the Sustainable Finance Disclosure Regulation, EU asset managers must provide more information on sustainability risks and the impact of investment products.
+The level of disclosure depends on a product’s classification as an Article 8 or Article 9 fund.

-In the first quarter of 2024, Article 8 funds rebounded after three-quarters of outflows.
-In contrast, Article 9 funds bled money for the second quarter in a row.
+In the third quarter of 2024, “light green” Article 8 funds netted about EUR 38 billion of new money, the highest inflows since late 2021.
+But these pale in comparison to Article 6 inflows, which reached EUR 96 billion in the last three months.
+In contrast, “dark-green” Article 9 funds bled money for the fourth quarter in a row.

-Our researchers dissected Article 8 and 9 funds with Morningstar’s climate data.
+Our researchers dissected Article 8 and Article 9 funds with Morningstar’s climate data.

-For more in-depth analysis, download the free report.
+For more in-depth analysis, download the free SFDR funds report.

 Article 8 funds promote environmental or social characteristics.
 Holdings should generally help attain the environmental or social characteristics promoted.